eCommerce Conversion Rate Optimization Strategies, Tactics, & Case Studies

 Users who actively previously purchased and shopped around the site in the last month

 Bought items > 0

 AOV > $50

 On black Friday

 Users who bought on Black Friday with > $50 AOV

 Ultimately, conversion optimization is about presenting the right offer to the right customer in a compelling, relevant way.

-To speak to your prospects at an individual, 1:1 level, you need to leverage personalization techniques.
+To speak to your prospects at an individual, 1:1 level, you need to leverage personalization software and techniques.